Active learning and explicit electrostatics enable accurate modeling of electrolytes: Results and discussion

-Nevertheless, the density predictions alone do not unambiguously establish whether MTP-QRd models provide higher accuracy than MTP$_{20}$.
+However, density predictions alone do not clearly establish the accuracy ranking among tested models (e.g., among MTP$_{20}$, MTP-QRd models, and MTP$_{20}$-EDQRd).
 This stems from the fact that the deviation between the predicted and experimental densities reflects both the MLIP fitting error and the intrinsic error of the DFT reference.
-To assess accuracy solely with respect to the DFT reference, we evaluated RMSE for total, intramolecular, and intermolecular interactions.
+To assess the accuracy solely with respect to the DFT reference, we evaluated the RMSE in intramolecular and intermolecular interactions.
 In particular, we focused on errors in intermolecular interactions, as they directly determine density.
-For this, we created four validation sets corresponding to EC, 7EC:3EMC, 3EC:7EMC, and EMC compositions.
-Each validation set comprised 300 configurations, uniformly sampled from 100~ps MD simulations of 8-16 molecules, conducted under the same conditions as the density simulations using MTP$_{20}$.
-Once the validation sets were generated, we evaluated the errors following the methodology of Ref.~\cite{magduau2023machine}, which involves subtracting the energies and forces of noninteracting molecules from the total to separate intra- and intermolecular interactions.
+To this end, we created four validation sets corresponding to EC, 7EC/3EMC, 3EC/7EMC, and EMC compositions.
+Each validation set comprised 300 configurations, uniformly sampled from 100~ps MD simulations of 8-16 molecules, conducted with MTP$_{20}$ under the same conditions as the density simulations.
+Once the validation sets were generated, we evaluated the errors following the methodology of Ref.~\cite{magduau2023machine} (see Supplementary Information for details).